What is DLNA? Complete Guide to DLNA Streaming

 Open CastBrowser and Browse to a Video

 CastBrowser is a full-featured web browser.
-Type any URL or use the search bar to navigate to a website with video content.
-Browse just like you would in Chrome or Safari — CastBrowser works with any website.
+Type a URL or use the search bar to navigate to a compatible website with video content.
+Browse just like you would in Chrome or Safari — CastBrowser detects playable non-DRM videos on many websites.

 4